Suicide of Terry Rossland: Death

 Rossland was flown to a specialist burn unit several states away and went through months of intensive care.
 Rossland spent more than three months in the burn unit at the University of Utah's medical center in Salt Lake City.
 While there, he underwent skin-graft surgery at least three times.
 Rossland was later transferred to the Galen campus of Montana State Hospital.
 Afterward, he was extradited back to Butte to stand trial for his crime.
 Butorovich personally escorted Rossland back through the airport when he returned.

 Rossland was due to face trial in late 1990.
 He faced numerous criminal charges, including attempted deliberate homicide.
 However, before his trial even began, Rossland took his own life by a drug overdose.
-He was on leave from a physical rehab facility and took his life at his home in Butte on October 9, 1990.
-He reportedly called Hollis on the phone who told him he could not speak to him due to the upcoming trial, to which Rossland replied, "This is not going to trial."
-Police were called to his home shortly after and found Rossland dead.
-He had taken numerous pills and had died from an overdose.
-He was found dead inside a shed behind his house and had been wearing headphones.
-He was 38 years old at the time of his death.
-Rossland was buried in Mount Moriah Cemetery, Butte.
+He was on leave from a physical rehab facility and died at his home in Butte on October 9, 1990.
+The day of his death, he reportedly called Dan Hollis, one of the officers who had tried to negotiate his surrender prior to the detonation during his initial suicide attempt.
+When he answered, Officer Hollis informed Rossland that he could not speak to him due to the upcoming trial, to which Rossland replied, "This is not going to trial."
+Police were called to his home shortly thereafter and found Rossland dead inside a shed behind his house having died due to an overdose of medication.
+He was 38 years old.

-Lieutenant Bob Lee, one of the police officers who had negotiated with Rossland, died on December 6, 2013, at the age of 68.
-Sheriff Robert Butorovich died on August 17, 2020.
+Lieutenant Bob Lee, one of the other police officers who had also negotiated with Rossland during the incident, died on December 6, 2013, at the age of 68.
+Sheriff Robert Butorovich died on August 17, 2020, at the age of 87.